ashimdahal/ashimdahal.github.io/README.md

 All credits goes to : https://github.com/Maclinz/JS_CSS_PortfolioProject.

-tutorial is there on https://freecodecamp.com to follow for this exact template.
+A tutorial is there on https://freecodecamp.com to follow for this exact template.